 Labour Day 2023

 Unlike other Chinese holidays, Labour Day is not celebrated according to the lunar calendar.
 Therefore, it falls on the same date each year.
 There are no special festivities on this day, but a popular form of spending free time is meeting outside and gathering with family.
-Because the holiday occurs in the warm season, one can participate in many festivals or activities held outdoor.
+Because the holiday occurs in the warm season, one can participate in many festivals or outdoor activities.

 Dragon Boat Festival 2023